asterinas/asterinas/docs/src/README.md

 Explore the modern OS kernel at the heart of Asterinas.
-Designed to realize the full potential of Rust, Asterinas Kernel implements Linux ABI in a safe and efficient way.
+Designed to realize the full potential of Rust, Asterinas Kernel implements the Linux ABI in a safe and efficient way.
 This means it can seamlessly replace Linux, offering enhanced safety and security.

 #### [Part 2: Asterinas OSTD](ostd/)

-Asterinas OSTD lays down a minimalistic, powerful, and solid foundation for OS development.
+The Asterinas OSTD lays down a minimalistic, powerful, and solid foundation for OS development.
 It's akin to Rust's `std` crate but crafted for the demands of _safe_ Rust OS development.
-Asterinas Kernel is built on this very OSTD.
+The Asterinas Kernel is built on this very OSTD.

 #### [Part 3: Asterinas OSDK](osdk/guide/)